ArjenSchwarz/awstools/README.md

 # Functionalities

+Currently built in features:

+ * Get a list of all IAM users, their groups, and the policies active upon them
+ * Get a list of all the resources in a CloudFormation stack, including those from nested stacks

 Run the application without any commands to get an overview, as shown below.
 For more details you can then run `awstools [command] --help`, which also works with subcommands such as `awstools cfn resources --help`.

 ```bash